-We talk a lot about our heritage chickens, their genetics, and why raising pre-1950 breeds that grow in 112 days results in the healthiest meat, the best animal welfare, and most amazing flavor.
+We talk a lot about our chickens, their slow growth rate, and why raising birds entirely on pasture results in the healthiest meat, the best animal welfare, and most amazing flavor.
 Equally important is the way we raise our birds.

 We practice a method called holistic management.
 Before the industrialization of agriculture, this was just called “farming.”
 If a farmer didn’t farm holistically with the environment, they would degrade their soil, harm their animals, and wouldn’t be able to grow any food.
 This practice is all about balance: we ensure that we never over-impact any part of the ecosystem where we raise our animals, and that we also improve the environment in a virtuous cycle.
 That means using no barns or permanent structures so that our chickens can live an active, entirely outdoor life year-round in the pastures.
 After flocks are processed, we rotate those pastures with no-till cover crops and other animals.
 Each species has a unique symbiotic relationship with the land.
 Cattle are one species included in the rotation; they graze on tall grasses which creates areas for the chickens to roam.
 The chickens help break-up and spread cattle manure through their scratching and foraging.
 And the rich chicken manure helps grow tall grasses for the cattle to eat - it all comes full circle!